kurttomlinson/react-starter-app/README.md

 # Usage

 1. Duplicate this repository.
-2. Run `deploy.sh` to create and deploy an empty React app to S3.
+2. Run `node --experimental-modules index.mjs` to create and deploy an empty React app to S3.
-3. Run `deploy.sh` whenever you want to update your deployed React app with your changes.
+3. Run `node --experimental-modules index.mjs` whenever you want to update your deployed React app with your changes.